 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post I recommend that you contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are available for free of charge consultation six days a week.
-These consultations can be had over the phone, in person and via video.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone and via video.
 These consultations are a great way for you to learn more about the world of Texas family law as well as about the services that can be provided to you as a client of our office.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 Other Articles you may be interested in: